Tattoo designs

 Spearheads

 Spearheads symbolize combativeness and courage.
-If you consider yourself a warrior, include this symbol in your Polynesian tattoo is perfectly indicated.
+If you consider yourself a warrior, including this symbol in your Polynesian tattoo is perfectly indicated.
+They also represent the concept of determination and the relentless pursuit of goals, embodying the essence of the warrior spirit.

 The Meaning of Polynesian Tattoos - Spearheads